Pravargav/Amadeus/SAC/sentences/imp.md

 -> The journey itself is enjoyable/
-The movie itself was very interesting.(To emphasize something)
+The movie itself was very interesting.(To emphasize something.)❌

+(indian english not british English).

 -> The door closed by itself/
-The machine stopped by itself.(To show something happens automatically without any human intervention)
+The machine stopped by itself.

+(To show something happens automatically without any human intervention.)(British english).

 -> I missed checking this week’s shift details earlier.